kingswisdom/SteemMessenger/README.md

 # SteemMessenger V0.0.1
 Chat securely with the power of Steem blockchain !

-In this post, I will explain the SteemMessenger Project, the state of developpement, features, and how everything work !
+In this post, I will explain the SteemMessenger Project, the state of developpement, features, and how everything works !

 ![](https://steemitimages.com/DQmX7bzCq1jxYxb8FyzyTt2Xp3xLMwCy8TcVgm9M8mpNDEZ/image.png)